woodykang/CausticSNUpy/README.md

 # CausticSNUpy
-Python module for drawing caustic lines and determining cluster membership of galaxies using the caustic technique presented in [Diaferio (1999)](https://ui.adsabs.harvard.edu/abs/1999MNRAS.309..610D/abstract) and [Serra et al. (2011)](https://ui.adsabs.harvard.edu/abs/2011MNRAS.412..800S/abstract).
+Python implementation of the caustic technique for identifying galaxy cluster membership and measuring the mass profile of the cluster.
+Original technique is presented in [Diaferio (1999)](https://ui.adsabs.harvard.edu/abs/1999MNRAS.309..610D/abstract) and [Serra et al. (2011)](https://ui.adsabs.harvard.edu/abs/2011MNRAS.412..800S/abstract).

 CausticApp, a program written by Serra and Diaferio, was used as a benchmark for this module and thus we tried to reproduce the same output for a given input.